nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

     Timeout *Duration `json:"timeout,omitempty"`
 }

-// KeepAlive defines the keep-alive settings. type KeepAlive struct {
+// ClientKeepAlive defines the keep-alive settings for clients. type ClientKeepAlive struct {
     // Requests sets the maximum number of requests that can be served through one keep-alive connection.
     // After the maximum number of requests are made, the connection is closed.
     // +optional